 The APH Draftsman

 The APH Draftsman allows the teacher to produce a raised line on a special drawing film which comes with the draftsman and can be ordered separately.
 Because the film is clear, a copy of the image is placed below the paper and a stylus is used to trace the image onto the paper producing a raised line.
 This tool is small, portable and I would recommend that both itinerant teachers and teachers at schools for the blind have one on hand.
-The Draftsman costs $181 and is available using Quota Funds.
+The Draftsman is available using Quota Funds.

 The InTACT Sketchpad